Pay-per-click

-Pay-per-click (PPC) is an internet advertising model used to drive traffic to websites, in which an advertiser pays a publisher (typically a search engine, website owner, or a network of websites) when the ad is clicked.
-This differs from more traditional advertising, which usually requires upfront payment regardless of engagement.
+Pay-per-click (PPC) is an online advertising model in which advertisers pay a publisher—typically a search engine or website—each time a user clicks on an advertisement.

+Unlike traditional advertising, which often requires payment regardless of user engagement, PPC allows advertisers to pay only when a measurable interaction occurs, such as a click.
+This model enables advertisers to evaluate the effectiveness of advertisements and target specific user actions.

-Pay-per-click is usually associated with first-tier search engines (such as Google Ads, Amazon Advertising, and Microsoft Advertising).
-With search engines, advertisers typically bid on keyword phrases relevant to their target market and pay when ads (text-based search ads or shopping ads that are a combination of images and text) are clicked.
-In contrast, content sites commonly charge a fixed price per click rather than use a bidding system.
+PPC is widely used on major search engines and platforms, including Google Ads, Amazon Advertising, and Microsoft Advertising.
+Advertisers bid on keywords relevant to their target audience, paying when users click on ads.
+These ads may be text-based, image-based, or a combination.
+Some publishers charge a fixed rate per click instead of using a bidding system.

 Display advertisements, also known as banner ads, are shown on websites with related content that have agreed to show ads and are typically not pay-per-click advertising, but instead usually charge based on cost per thousand impressions (CPM).

-Social networks such as Facebook, Instagram, LinkedIn, Reddit, Pinterest, TikTok, and Twitter (now X) have also adopted pay-per-click as one of their advertising models.
-The amount advertisers pay depends on the publisher and is usually driven by two major factors: the quality of the ad, and the maximum bid the advertiser is willing to pay per click measured against its competitors' bids.
-In general, the higher the quality of the ad, the lower the cost per click is charged, and vice versa.
+Social networks such as Facebook, Instagram, LinkedIn, Reddit, Pinterest, TikTok, and X also use pay-per-click advertising.
+The cost for advertisers depends on the publisher and is influenced by the quality of the ad and the maximum bid; higher-quality ads generally result in lower costs per click.

 However, websites can also offer PPC ads.
 Websites that utilize PPC ads will display an advertisement when a query (keyword or phrase) matches an advertiser's keyword list that has been added in different ad groups, or when a content site displays relevant content.
 Such advertisements are called sponsored links or sponsored ads, and appear adjacent to, above, or beneath organic results on search engine results pages (SERPs), or anywhere a web developer chooses on a content site.

 The PPC advertising model is open to abuse through click fraud, although Google and others have implemented automated systems to guard against abusive clicks by competitors or corrupt web developers.

 Purpose

 Pay-per-click (PPC), along with cost per impression (CPM) and cost per order, is used to assess the cost-effectiveness and profitability of internet marketing while minimizing advertising costs and maintaining campaign goals.
 In Cost Per Thousand Impressions (CPM), the advertiser only pays for every 1000 impressions of the ad.
 Pay-per-click (PPC) has an advantage over cost-per-impression in that it conveys information about how effective the advertising was.
 Clicks are a way to measure attention and interest.
 If the main purpose of an ad is to generate a click, or more specifically drive traffic to a destination, then pay-per-click is the preferred metric.
-The quality and placement of the advertisement will affect click through rates and the resulting total pay-per-click cost.
+The quality and placement of the advertisement affect click-through rates (CTR) and the total pay-per-click cost.